The maximal dimension of unital subalgebras of the matrix algebra: Introduction

+The problem of finding the minimal/maximal dimension of proper subobjects (possibly satisfying some extra assumptions) of a given mathematical object is a natural one and it was studied in various settings.
+The first result in this direction was proved by Schur \cite{Sch} and asserts that $[\frac{n^{2}}{4}] + 1$ is an upper bound for the dimensions of commutative subalgebras of $\mathcal{M}_{n}(\CC)$.
+Later on, Jacobson \cite{J} showed that the same bound is valid over any field $K$.
+An elegant and simpler proof of Schur's theorem was given by Mirzakhani in \cite{MM}.
+These results allowed for the introduction of the \emph{Schur invariant} in Lie algebra theory as the maximal dimension of abelian subalgebras of a given Lie algebra.
+A vast literature emerged from the study of this invariant which plays an important role in many aspects of Lie algebra theory, see for example \cite{BCM, NePo} and the references therein.
+To give just one example, the Schur invariant has been completely determined for semisimple Lie algebras by Malcev in \cite{Mal}.
+In this note we address the problem of finding the maximal dimension of subalgebras of the matrix algebra $\mathcal{M}_{n}(K)$ over a field $K$ of characteristic zero.
 Our main result is \thref{imp} which gives an upper bound for the dimension of subalgebras in $\mathcal{M}_{n}(K)$ and it proves that this maximal dimension is attained for the so-called parabolic subalgebras \cite{WPW}, which are the associative algebra counterpart of the well-known parabolic Lie subalgebras (see \cite{WY, W} for more details).
 A subalgebra $\mathcal{A}$ of $\mathcal{M}_{n}(K)$ is called parabolic if it is similar to an algebra consisting of all matrices having non-overlapping blocks of $n_{i} \times n_{i}$ matrices on the diagonal, $i = 1, 2, ..., s$, with non-zero entries only in these blocks or above them, where $(n_{1}, n_{2}, ..., n_{s})$ is a partition of $n$.
 As a consequence of \thref{imp} we prove in \coref{maxi} that the maximal dimension of a proper unital subalgebra of $\mathcal{M}_{n}(K)$ is equal to $n^2 - n + 1$.
 A related result was obtained in \cite{am-2013c} where it was proved that $\mathcal{M}_{n}(K)$ has no subalgebras of codimension equal to $1$.
 A somewhat similar problem was considered recently in \cite{BCM, CT} in the context of Lie algebras and in \cite{M} for Lie algebras as well as for associative algebras.
 In the above mentioned papers the authors are interested in finding bounds for the dimensions of abelian subalgebras or abelian ideals.

 The paper ends with a brief discussion on matrix coalgebras (see \seref{prel} for the definition and further details).
 We introduce the notion of parabolic coideals for matrix coalgebras and derive some of their features based on the duality between the matrix algebra and the matrix coalgebra.
 As an application, we prove that the minimal dimension of a non-zero coideal of the matrix coalgebra $\mathcal{M}^{n}(K)$ is $n-1$.